kubernetes/enhancements/keps/sig-autoscaling/2021-scale-from-zero/README.md

 are missing a bunch of machinery and tooling and can't do that now.
 -->

-No yet as no implementation is available.
+No yet as no implementation based on the new condition is available.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?